apify/apify-cli/README.md

 #### How to set secret environment variables in `.actor/actor.json`

 CLI provides commands to manage secrets environment variables.
 Secrets are stored to the `~/.apify` directory.
-You can add a new secret using command:
+You can add a new secret using the command:
 ```bash
 apify secrets:add mySecretPassword pwd1234
 ```